LCAC History

 Using a $94,000 block grant as down payment and reaching an agreement with Fairfax County, the Board of Supervisors, and the County Library Board, LCAC received rights to half of the property.
 The second half of land went to the Library Board for construction of a library in Lorton.

 LCAC used other block grant funds to renovate the location.
 And continued their work in the “Butler Building” at Gunston Hall Elementary until they moved into the new house in September of 1984.
+The thrift store would remain in the Butler Building.

 This is the land LCAC, the Lorton Library, and the Community Center sits on today.